citusdata/citus_docs/performance/query_processing.rst

 Citus’s distributed executors run distributed query plans and handle failures that occur during query execution.
 The executors connect to the workers, send the assigned tasks to them and oversee their execution.
 If the executor cannot assign a task to the designated worker or if a task execution fails, then the executor dynamically re-assigns the task to replicas on other workers.
 The executor processes only the failed query sub-tree, and not the entire query while handling failures.

-Citus has 3 different executor types - real time, task tracker and router.
-The first two are better suited for larger SELECT queries while the router executor is useful for handling simple key-value lookups and INSERT, UPDATE, and DELETE queries.
-We briefly discuss the executors below.
+Citus has two executor types - real time and task tracker.
+The former is useful for handling simple key-value lookups and INSERT, UPDATE, and DELETE queries, while the task tracker is better suited for larger SELECT queries.

 Real-time Executor
 -------------------